What is Asset Management?

 Asset management is simply a system that helps companies keep track of all their assets, such as vehicles, equipment, and investments.
 Keeping tabs on the assets helps streamline operations, especially in relation to their sale or disposal.
 The process also minimizes the chance of recording ghost assets since all the available assets are well accounted for.

 Thank you for reading CFI’s guide to asset management.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: